ritaturk/xenko-docs/manual/graphics/materials/index.md

 # Materials

+* Add explanation how to use materials + PBR and it's effects

 A Material defines the appearance of the surface of a 3D model and how it reacts to light.
 A Material can have an impact on both the geometry of a model (vertex shading) as well as on pixels (pixel shading).

 ![media/materials-reference-1.png](media/materials-reference-1.png)